 SALTWATER AQUARIUM BENEFITS

 Creation of the Sea believes that saltwater aquariums are essentially “therapeutic displays” that promotes relaxation, and our saltwater aquariums, in particular, are considered by many to be the most tranquil in the marketplace.
 Studies and research have shown that viewing aquariums can help relieve stress and lower blood pressure, especially in the elderly.
 In the APPA 2009-2010 National Pet Owners Survey, the foremost benefits of owning a saltwater aquarium included relaxation, stress reliever, better health for owner and family, and quietness.
 According to this study, these important benefits associated with owning saltwater fish have remained the same over the past decade.
 Another study conducted by the National Marine Aquarium, Plymouth University and the University of Exeter concluded that fish tanks lower blood pressure and heart rate.
 You can read more about this study here – The Telegraph Article: Fish Tanks Lower Blood Pressure and Heart Rate.
-Other studies have reported that viewing an aquarium reduces stress and lowers diastolic blood pressure in the elderly (1,2).
-In one particular study, aquarium observers in elderly care facilities experienced a decrease in pulse rate, increase in skin temperature, and decrease in muscle tension (3).
-Therefore, one can conclude that the tranquil setting of an aquarium can serve as a form of therapy for the elderly.

 In recent years, owners of companies from many different vertical markets are passionate about having saltwater aquariums in their offices to provide their employees with a serene working environment.
 Their intention is not only to alleviate stress for employees, but also to give them a more enjoyable place to conduct their work.
 Another nationwide survey conducted by the APPA revealed the many different health benefits associated with the presence of an aquarium in the workplace.
 This particular study indicated that aquariums improve an employee’s morale and productivity.
 It also stated that aquariums helped employees lower their blood pressure and stress levels, and improved their physical and emotional health.
 As a result, employees that had an aquarium in their office were happier, healthier, and more motivated and productive.
 One hundred (100) percent of the companies that participated in this APPA nationwide survey stated that having an aquarium in their office relaxed employees, seventy-three (73) percent reported that an aquarium in the office created a more productive working environment, and twenty-seven (27) percent reported a decreased absenteeism rate.
 Relaxation, relief of stress, and tranquility are just some of the primary health benefits one can receive by owning a Creation of the Sea aquarium.